 Nose – The front end, or 'tip' of the snowboard.
 The nose length is the length of snowboard from the widest part of the board's nose to the tip of the nose, while the nose width is the widest part of the snowboard measured across the front tip or nose area of the board.

-Tail – The rear end, or 'tail' of the board, though in a fully symmetrical freestyle board this may be exactly the same as the nose.
+Tail – The rear end, or 'tail' of the board, though in a twin freestyle board this’ll be exactly the same as the nose.
 Tail length is the length of the snowboard from the widest part of the board's tail to the tip of the tail.
-Tail width is the widest part of the snowboard measured across the tail area of the board.

 Sidecut radius – This is the measurement of how deep or shallow the curve of the snowboard's edge is, from nose to waist to tail.
 The smaller the sidecut radius the tighter you'll be able to turn.
 A snowboard with a larger sidecut will make big arching turns.

-Top - The top side of the snowboard is where the bindings are mounted, and the large surface area is often used for striking and detailed graphics.
+Top sheet – The top of the snowboard is where the bindings are mounted, and is often used for striking and detailed graphics.

 Usually made of wood or foam, a snowboard's core should be light, resilient and durable.
 Some snowboard designers say that a good wood core retains its liveliness and camber longer, but this feature alone shouldn't lead you to choose one snowboard over another.